matheus23/irreactive.com/content/functional-graphics.md

 Were you surprised by what happened when you turned off some lines?
 If you've worked with such an API before, this might not seem too bad.
 But imagine a beginner dipping their toes into computer graphics for the first time.
 What would they stumble upon?

 * No shapes appear unless there is a call to `fill` or `stroke`, even if there are calls to `circle` or `rectangle`.
-* What's the default color when there was no call to `setColor`?
+* What's the default color if there was no call to `setColor`?
 Let's hope it's not transparent.
-* Shapes are placed at the position of the last `moveTo` call, when there hasn't been a `moveTo` call in between.
-(Also: Where are shapes placed without a call to `moveTo`?)
+* Shapes are placed at the position of the last `moveTo` call, if there hasn't been a `moveTo` call in between.
 * What happens if you draw two shapes at the same position?
 Which one comes out at the top?

 The order and existence of statements plays a huge role in the outcome, but you can delete and re-order statements without getting an error.